Faculty & Scientific Staff

 Visiting Scientist, Mikacenic Lab; Center for Translational Immunology; UW Division of Pulmonary, Critical Care and Sleep Medicine

-Sarah received her BS in chemical engineering from the University of South Carolina in 2004.
-She then joined the Medical Scholars Program at the University of Illinois at Urbana-Champaign/University of Illinois Chicago College of Medicine between 2008-2016.
-She worked in the lab of Dr Rohit Bhargava to obtain her MS (2010) and PhD (2013) in bioengineering.
-She focused on understanding the tumor microenvironment in breast cancer, and used label-free vibrational spectroscopic imaging and 3D cell co-culture methods to identify patterns that lead to resistance to endocrine therapies.
-She then moved to Seattle in 2016 to join the University of Washington for a clinical residency in Internal Medicine (2016-2019) and stayed on for fellowship in Pulmonary, Critical Care, and Sleep Medicine.
-She is currently a senior research fellow at UW and a visiting scientist/post-doctoral fellow at BRI, which she joined in 2021.
+Sarah received her BS in chemical engineering in 2004 from the University of South Carolina.
+She then joined the Medical Scholars Program at the University of Illinois at Urbana-Champaign/University of Illinois Chicago College of Medicine from 2008 to 2016.
+She worked in the lab of Dr. Rohit Bhargava, obtaining her MS (2010) and PhD (2013) in bioengineering.
+Her research focused on the tumor microenvironment in breast cancer, and used label-free vibrational spectroscopic imaging and 3D cell co-culture methods to identify patterns linked to resistance to endocrine therapies.
+She then moved to Seattle in 2016 to join the University of Washington (UW) for a clinical residency in internal medicine (2016-2019).
+She then completed a fellowship in pulmonary, critical care, and sleep medicine.
+She is currently a senior research fellow at UW and a visiting scientist/postdoctoral fellow at BRI, which she joined in 2021.

-Her clinical and research interest is Interstitial Lung Disease, and in particular the balance between lung tissue injury/inflammation, repair, and fibrosis.
-She uses RNA-seq and high parameter flow cytometry to identify macrophage populations in lung injury and in interstitial lung diseases.
+Her clinical and research interest is interstitial lung disease, particularly the balance between lung tissue injury and inflammation, repair, and fibrosis.
+She uses RNA sequencing and high-parameter flow cytometry to identify macrophage populations in lung injury and in interstitial lung diseases.
 In her free time, she enjoys gravel biking and baking fancy cakes.